vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 "The biggest risk is not taking any risk." - Mark Zuckerberg "The best revenge is massive success." - Frank Sinatra "Don't wait for opportunity.
 Create it."
-"Success is the sum of small efforts, repeated day in and day out." - Robert Collier "I attribute my success to this: I never gave or took any excuse." - Florence Nightingale "It is not the mountain we conquer but ourselves." - Edmund Hillary "Go confidently in the direction of your dreams.
+"I attribute my success to this: I never gave or took any excuse." - Florence Nightingale "It is not the mountain we conquer but ourselves." - Edmund Hillary "Go confidently in the direction of your dreams.
 Live the life you have imagined." - Henry David Thoreau